 Grand entrance hall ideas can be as lavish or as small scale as you want them to be.
-You don’t need to own a mansion or live in an English country estate to bring a touch of glamour to your entryway.
+You don’t need to own a mansion or live in an English country estate to bring a touch of glamor to your entryway.
 Trust us.
 It doesn’t matter if you call home a one-bed apartment or a thirty-room villa.
 There is no discrimination when it comes to hallway ideas.
 And most importantly, it can cost as much as you want it to.

 In this blog, discover a range of stylish and affordable ways to bring grandeur to your home’s entryway.
 From going as big as re-flooring the entire room or simply adding a stylish radiator cover to create your own narrow entry table.
 Get ready to be entryanced by these grand entrance hall ideas...